 Although a few functions duplicate some JPC ROM equivalent features (LINKLEX, CMDSTK for instance), the User Library keyword collection (LEX ID#52) is a great complement to the HP-71B / JPC ROM system.

-These keywords come from HP or from the user community.
-They were
+keywords come from HP or from the user community.
+They were originally

-originally available as individual LEX files, see for instance a selection of
+available as individual LEX files, see for instance a selection of these LEX

 Using multiple LEX files not only uses more memory, but also slows down the HP-71B operation by adding multiple table lookup and poll handler overhead.
 Some attempts to merge several keywords in a single LEX file have been done in the past, for instance the USERLIBA and USERLIBC LEX files provide partial keyword compilation.

-With the ULIB52 Lex, I merged the latest known versions of almost all
+ULIB52 Lex, I merged the latest known versions of almost all the known keywords

 The re-built source files come from the disassembly of individual LEX files (done by me and others) and a manual merge of the internal tables and poll handler code with a unique version string (VER$=”ULIB:c” for this beta version).